(Last Updated on : 30/11/2019)

 Penance of Hiranyakashipu

 When Lord Vishnu killed his brother, Hiranyakashipu started a penance to please Lord Brahma.
 Satisfied with his devotion Lord Brahma wanted to give him a boon.
 The king sought a boon that he should not be killed either on earth or in space, either in fire or in water, either during the daytime or night, either by humans or by gods or by any species, either by the animate or by inanimate, either inside the house or outside the house.
 Brahma granted this boon to Hiranyakashipu.

 Hiranyakashipu and Prahlada

-Once Hiranyakashipu tried to kill by let him sit on a burning pyre with his sister Holika.
+Once, Hiranyakashipu tried to kill Prahlada by making him sit on a burning pyre with his sister Holika.
 Holika had a special gift to prevent her from being burned.
 Prahlada chanted Vishnu's name and was saved.
 Holika was burnt down but nothing happened to Prahlad.
 The burning of Holika is celebrated as Holi

 Death of Hiranyakashipu

-Prahlada was not agreeing to accept his father as the supreme God as he believed Lord Vishnu as omnipotent.
+Prahlada was not agreeing to accept his father as the supreme God as he believed Lord Vishnu as the omnipotent.
 Hiranyakashipu was furiously angered by this and asked his son if there was Vishnu in the pillar.
-Prahlada replied Vishnu as all pervading and of course there was in the pillar too.
-The king then smashes the pillar and was killed by the Narasimha Avatara of Vishnu which came out of the pillar in a defence of Prahlada.
+Prahlada replied Lord Vishnu is everywhere including the pillars as well.
+The king then smashes the pillar and was killed by the Narasimha Avatara of Vishnu which came out of the pillar in the defense of Prahlada.

-Hiranyakashipu was killed not violating the boon as the form of Narasimha was part-human and part-animal.
+Hiranyakashipu was killed without the violation of the boon by Vishnu in the form of Narasimha- part-human and part-animal.
 He comes upon Hiranyakashipu at twilight on the threshold of a courtyard and puts the demon on his lap.
 Narasimha did not use any weapon but killed the demon using his nails.